-Each Medicare Prescription Drug Plan has its own list of covered drugs (called a formulary).
+Each Medicare drug plan has its own list of covered drugs (called a formulary).
 Many Medicare drug plans place drugs into different "tiers" on their formularies.
 Drugs in each tier have a different cost.

 A drug in a lower tier will generally cost you less than a drug in a higher tier.
-In some cases, if your drug is on a higher tier and your prescriber thinks you need that drug instead of a similar drug on a lower tier, you or your prescriber can ask your plan for an exception to get a lower copayment.
+Your prescriber may think you need a drug that's on a higher tier.
+If so, you or your prescriber can sometimes ask your plan for an exception to get a lower copayment.